Prostitution in colonial India

 The practice of prostitution in colonial India was influenced by the policies of British rule in India.
 During the 19th and 20th centuries the colonial government facilitated, regulated and allowed the existence of prostitution.
 Not only was prostitution in India affected by the policy of the Governor General of India, it was also influenced by the moral and political beliefs of the British authorities, and conflicts and tensions between the British authorities and the Indian populace at large.
 The colonial government had a profound effect on prostitution in India, both legislatively and socially.

+By the mid-19th century, the existence of large numbers of indigenous prostitutes in British military cantonments confirmed the widespread prevalence of state-sanctioned prostitution in colonial India.
+The colonial administration enacted new laws aimed at restricting prostitution as a practice reserved exclusively for British military personnel, and making it a permitted part of the military apparatus.

+By the end of the 19th century, colonial governance of the sex trade had evolved from restricted intercommunal mobility to legislative and biopolitical mechanisms of disease prevention within British military cantonments.
+The 1864 Cantonment Act structured and regulated prostitution on British military bases, providing for registration and mandatory medical examinations for women serving British soldiers.

 Cantonment Act of 1864

 Although the governments of many Indian princely states had regulated prostitution prior to the 1860s, such regulation in British India was first ushered in by the Cantonment Act of 1864.
 The Cantonment Acts regulated and structured prostitution in the British military bases.
 The structuring features of the Cantonment Acts provided for about twelve to fifteen Indian women for each regiment of British soldiers.
 Each regiment contained about a thousand soldiers.
 These women were kept in brothels called chaklas.
 They were licensed by military officials and were allowed to consort with soldiers only.
 Most of the women came from poor families and had no other opportunities for social or economic independence.
 The structural inequalities that pushed women into prostitution were often enforced by the colonial governments.

 Furthermore, the Cantonment Act of 1864 provided for the establishment and extension of hospitals in cantonments.
 Women working in chaklas were often required to undergo medical examinations once a week, in order to examine them for traces of venereal diseases.
 Prostitutes were often confined against their wills in these prison hospitals, especially if they were found to have a venereal disease.
 The Cantonment Act of 1864, originally meant for military bases, was eventually extended to the Presidencies and Provinces of British India.
 However, when military personnel were increasingly struck down by venereal diseases, more regulations were demanded.
 This eventually led to the Indian Contagious Disease Acts.